cchudzicki-ocw-testing/15.097-spring-2012/content/pages/datasets.md

 ---
 content_type: page
+description: This section provides datasets and descriptive information from the UCI Machine Learning Repository.
 learning_resource_types: []
 ocw_type: CourseSection
 title: Datasets
 uid: e276c107-67b9-4674-a212-bb217c47f9ba
+video_metadata:
+  youtube_id: null
 ---

 These datasets are from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php), and are discussed in Lecture 2: R for Machine Learning.